 ACC Programs Send 15 Golfers to the PGA Championship

-Play gets underway Thursday at Oak Hill Country Club
+Play gets underway Thursday at Valhalla Golf Club

-GREENSBORO, N.C. – Fifteen golfers from Atlantic Coast Conference schools, including 1997 winner Davis Love III (pictured above), will tee off Thursday at the Oak Hill Country Club in Rochester, N.Y., as part of the 2013 PGA Championship.
-The 15 from the ACC is the most of any conference in the country.
+GREENSBORO, N.C. – Fifteen golfers from Atlantic Coast Conference schools will tee off Thursday at Valhalla Golf Club in Louisville, Kentucky, as part of the 2014 PGA Championship.

 Golfers from ACC schools have combined for five victories at the PGA Championship, with the most recent coming in 1997 by Love III.
 Three Florida State Seminoles won the event in a nine year stretch from 1985-93: Hubert Green in 1985, Jeff Sluman in 1988, and Paul Azinger in 1993.
 Wake Forest’s Lanny Wadkins was victorious in 1977.

 Golfers from ACC Schools in the 2014 PGA Championship Field

 Ben Martin, Clemson